-Business leaders manage risks as part of their day-to-day tasks as they have done for decades.
-Calls for entities to embrace enterprise risk management aren't suggesting that organizations haven't been managing risks.
+Business leaders manage risks and they have done so for decades.
+Thus, calls for enterprise risk management aren't suggesting that organizations haven't been managing risks.
 Instead, proponents of ERM are suggesting that there may be benefits from thinking differently about how the enterprise manages risks affecting the business.

 Traditionally, organizations manage risks by placing responsibilities on business unit leaders to manage risks within their areas of responsibility.
 For example, the Chief Technology Officer (CTO) is responsible for managing risks related to the organization's information technology (IT) operations, the Treasurer is responsible for managing risks related to financing and cash flow, the Chief Operating Officer is responsible for managing production and distribution, and the Chief Marketing Officer is responsible for sales and customer relationships, and so on.
 Each of these functional leaders is charged with managing risks related to their key areas of responsibility.
-This traditional approach to risk management is often referred to as silo or stove-pipe risk management whereby each silo leader is responsible for managing risks within their silo as shown in Figure 1 below.
+This traditional approach to risk management is often referred to as silo or stove-pipe risk management whereby each silo leader is responsible for managing or elevating risks within their silo as shown in Figure 1 below.

+Figure 1

-Figure 1 - Traditional Approach to Risk Management
+Traditional Risk Management Approach